wiard/outixs/README.md

 ## Vision: Building the Block-Oriented Ecosystem

-The vision for the Block-Oriented Game Engine is to expand beyond traditional gaming into a broader ecosystem where Bitcoin’s UTXO model serves as the backbone of decentralized applications.
+The vision for the **UTXO-Powered Game Engine** is to expand beyond traditional gaming into a broader ecosystem where Bitcoin’s UTXO model serves as the backbone of decentralized applications.
 The engine aims to bridge the gap between immutable blockchain structures and dynamic off-chain applications, creating an interactive ecosystem where UTXOs are leveraged for various purposes such as gaming, governance, and finance.

 With this engine, we envision:
 - **Blockchain Gaming as a Decentralized Society**: Games become simulations of decentralized economies where the rules are adaptive and transparent, and where players’ actions are recorded on the Bitcoin blockchain.